Migration

 • Business plan with description of the offer and market opportunities

-• Orders, customer relationships or letters of intent
+• Orders, customer relationships or declarations of intent

-• Evidence of business premises, insurance and other operational basics
+• Proof of business premises, insurance and other operational basics

-A formal authorisation procedure is in place for persons from EU/EFTA countries wishing to take up self-employed work in Uri.
-The steps are outlined below:
+A formal authorisation procedure is required for persons from EU/EFTA states to take up self-employment in Uri.
+The steps at a glance:

-• The application is submitted to the local authority or the cantonal migration office.
+• The application is submitted to the cantonal migration office.

-• As a rule, a B EU/EFTA permit valid for five years is issued.
+• As a rule, a B EU/EFTA permit is issued with a validity of 5 years.

-• The prerequisite is that the applicant's economic livelihood is secure.
+• The prerequisite is that the economic existence is secured.

-Self-employed persons from EU/EFTA countries do not require a residence permit for temporary employment of up to 90 days per year.
-They are only required to register at least 8 days before starting work.
+No residence permit is required for self-employed persons from EU/EFTA states for temporary employment of up to 90 days per year.
+There is only an obligation to register, which must be fulfilled at least 8 days before the start of the activity.

 Contact